Two-dimensional delta-Bose gas: skew-product relative motions: Introduction

-Despite its appealing accessibility, the Brownian approximations from \eqref{FK:approx} are quite problematic for proving an \emph{exact} Feynman--Kac formula of the semigroup $\{P^\beta_t\}$.
-Roughly speaking, the obstruction arises if one attempts by proving weak convergences of the exponential functionals in \eqref{FK:approx}.
-This is because a nonzero distributional limit of the additive functionals $\Lambda_\vep\int_0^t \phi_\vep(B_2(s)-B_1(s))\d s$ occurs only when $B_1(0)=B_2(0)$.
+Despite its appealing accessibility, a Brownian approximation starting with \eqref{FK:approx} is quite problematic for proving an \emph{exact} form of the Feynman--Kac formula of the semigroup $\{P^\beta_t\}$.
+The obstruction arises as soon as one attempts to pass a limit of the expectation in \eqref{FK:approx} by a Portmanteau-theorem type argument relying on weak convergence of the random variable.
+This is because a nonzero distributional limit of the additive functionals $\Lambda_{(\vep)}\int_0^t \phi_\vep(\two B(s))\d s$ occurs only when $B(0)=0$.
 The limit is the standard exponential, say $\mathbf e$, according to the Kallianpur--Robbins law for scaling limits of additive functionals of two-dimensional Brownian motions~\cite{KR:1}.
-But in the limit of $\vep\searrow 0$, one gets the uninformative expectation $\E[\exp\{\mathbf e\}]=\infty$ from \eqref{FK:approx} with $f\equiv 1$.
-Furthermore, although some explicit description of $\Delta_\beta$ and its domain exists in \cite{AGHH:2D}, it does not seem to shed light on answering the present question for $\{P^\beta_t\}$ either.
-Overall speaking, this question appears to fall outside of the scope of usual Feynman--Kac formulas.
-Note that even for the relative motion in one dimension, the Feynman--Kac formula of the Schr\"odinger semigroup does exist as

-for \emph{any} constant $\Lambda$.
-Here, $W_1$ and $W_2$ are independent one-dimensional Brownian motions, and $\int_0^t \delta_0(W_2(s)-W_1(s))\d s$ denotes the local time of $W_2-W_1$ at the point 0.
-See also \cite{BC:1D} for the Feynman--Kac formula of the many-body delta-Bose gas in one dimension and their connections to the stochastic heat equation.
+But then, even for $f\equiv 1$, the limiting expectation $\E[\exp\{\mathbf e\}]=\infty$ from \eqref{FK:approx} is the uninformative conclusion.
+For the $N$-body delta-Bose gas with $N\geq 3$, attempting the Feynman--Kac formula by this method is faced with not only the same issue but also the question of correlated interactions.

+\begin{rmk} (1$\cc$) The above approximation by \eqref{def:Lambdaphi} uses \emph{general mollifcations} for potentially broad applications and physical interpretations.
+Otherwise, the purpose of mollification alone can be met just by taking $\phi$ as the indicator function of a centered disc, since this allows exact solutions of the Schr\"odinger semigroups of $-\Delta-\Lambda \phi$.
+See \cite{Chan} for the exact formula if $\Lambda\leq 0$.
+Note that the three-dimensional case under the choice of radially symmetric indicator mollifiers is discussed in \cite{AFH:SPNA,Nelson}.

+(2$\cc$) In stark contrast to the two-dimensional case, the many-body delta-Bose gas in one dimension allows a precise Feynman--Kac formula as an expected Brownian exponential functional \cite{BC:1D}.
+In particular, the formula for the relative motion is given by

+Here, $W$ is a one-dimensional standard Brownian motion, and the additive functional $\int_0^t \delta(\two W(s))\d s$ is mathematically realizable as the local time of $ \two W$ at the point 0.
+Note that the formula in \eqref{sgp:1D} takes the limiting form of the one-dimensional counterpart of the expectation in \eqref{FK:approx}, but any value of order $\mathcal O(1)$ for the coupling constant $\Lambda$ is now allowed.
+These characteristics are shared by the many-body formula in \cite{BC:1D}, and a Portmanteau-theorem type argument by approximations with mollified delta-function potentials can indeed be carried out. \end{rmk}